agenis/citynames-clustering/README.md

 The problem with DBSCAN, is that it could group in the same cluster those three cities: "FOS SUR MER", "LA SEINE SUR MER", "NEUILLY SUR SEINE", "NEUILLY PLAISANCE" though the first and the last have nothing in common, except 2 transitionnal forms.

 We don't have this effect with PAM clustering where each city is forced-assigned to a cluster and to be somewhat close to a cluster centroid (a *parangon*).
-But we found that having a "noise cluster" is rather interessing, and we can actually duplicate it with PAM clustering by applying a threshold to our distance matrix: for every couple of points further than 0.6, we set their distance to almost infinite (1E4).
+But we thought that having a "noise cluster" is rather interessing, and we can actually duplicate it with PAM clustering by applying a threshold to our distance matrix: for every couple of points further than 0.6, we set their distance to almost infinite (1E4).

 ![sil](silhouette.png)